heptarch/heptarch.github.io/drafts/demon.md

 it, dancing, Susan thought, like angels on the head of a pin, or the apostles celebrating their master.
-As the ball expanded, the teardrops lengthened inward and pierced the ball; Susan gasped at this twelvefold betrayal.
+As the ball expanded, the teardrops lengthened inward and pierced the ball; Susan gasped at this twelvefold betrayal, beyond anything portrayed in the scriptures.
+More in heaven and earth, she thought.

 <p align="center">
   ⁂